convergence? is this some new age thing?

 "Convergence" is the name we've come up with for these choose-your-own-adventure gatherings we've been hosting.
 The idea is that, for a weekend, or a week, or longer, we all enjoy a vacation in the same scenic coastal village, but everything is in walking distance, so we can each stay in the environment we like - an ocean view apartment, "glamping" near the beach, a secluded jungle palapa, or a house in town shared with friends - but meet up for meals or activities or entertainment when we feel like it.

-It's been a blast, which is why what we thought would be a once-per-decade anniversary/birthday party instead became the launch of this event series - we didn't want to wait another ten years to do it again.
+It's been a blast, which is why what we thought would be a once-per-decade anniversary/birthday party instead became the launch of this event series - we didn't want to wait another ten years to do it again (and we saw no reason for it to be all about us).
 The overall recipe has been a hit, but each time we're learning something new and doing our best to make it even better than before.

 palm tree silhouette against evening blue sky